jeremytammik/tbc/a/1824_adjust_wall_location.md

 An even shorter summary by Krogerus and Tschaeppeler in [Das Magazin](https://www.dasmagazin.ch).
 They resume:

-A business strategy was preented.
+The presentation explaind a strategy proposal.
 Afterwards, participants were asked to summarise the main elements of the strategy and assess how secure they would feel discussing it with others.

 Most importantly: half of them were shown slides with text; the other half received the explanation including illustrations.